 The Scopes Monkey Trial is an example of how science, religion, and the law can collide in the courtroom and create divides within a community.
 In 1925, John Thomas Scopes, a young high school teacher in the small town of Dayton, Tennessee, was accused of teaching evolution in violation of Tennessee State Law.

-In the state of Tennessee, a law had recently been passed that determined it was a misdemeanor (called the Butler Act) for teachers to “teach any theory that denies the story of the Devine Creation of man as taught in the Bible, and to teach instead that man has descended from a lower order of animals.”
+In the state of Tennessee, a law had recently been passed that determined it was a misdemeanor (called the Butler Act) for teachers to “teach any theory that denies the story of the Divine Creation of man as taught in the Bible, and to teach instead that man has descended from a lower order of animals.”

 Both Scopes and a man named George Rappleyea were arrested by the authorities and charged with violation of the Butler Act.
 After the arrest, the pair enlisted the aid of the American Civil Liberties Union (ACLU) to organize their defense.
 This was considered by many to be an organized and coordinated attack on Christian fundamentalism, therefore, angering many fundamentalist factions within Christianity.
 This move on the part of Scopes and the ACLU garnered much publicity nationally and, as a result, brought in William Jennings Bryan, a House Representative, and public figure, to assist in the prosecution.
 Soon after, Clarence Darrow, one of the most notable lawyers in American history, joined the defense team through the ACLU.
 These two public figures helped to set the stage for one of the most publicized trials in American history.